Jcait/Project-knight-travails/README.md

 };
 ```

-The recurise method returns the path backwards along with the initial value at the end, So it's returned in order as an array which is then added to the returned string.
+The recurise method returns the path backwards along with the initial value at the end, so it's returned in order as an array, which is then added to the returned string.

-The Code returns the following after testing
+The code returns the following after testing
 `knightMoves([7,0], [0,0])` returns `A knight can move in 5 moves, starting from [7,0] to [0,0], using the shortest path [7,0][5,1][3,0][4,2][2,1][0,0]`
 `knightMoves([1,2], [5,3])` returns ` A knight can move in 3 moves, starting from [1,2] to [5,3], using the shortest path [1,2][3,3][4,5][5,3]`